SebOpo/backend/README.md

 alembic revision --autogenerate -m "Note text"
 ```

-You might need to enter env for this (not sure) :
+You might need to enter venv for this (not sure) :

 On unix systems :
 ```